portworx/px-docs/performance.md

  - PX-Enterprise replication factor set to 1 and Cassandra replication factor set to 3.
 (Legend: P1C3 in the diagram below)
  - PX-Enterprise replication factor set to 3 and Cassandra replication factor set to 1.
 (Legend: P3C1 in the diagram below)

-The results demontrate that running with PX-Enterprise for Cassandra workloads provide significant gains.
+The results demonstrate that running with PX-Enterprise for Cassandra workloads provide significant gains.
 PX-Enterprise's breakthrough performance for containerized workloads along with the cloud-scale data protection and data services make it a compelling container data services infrastructure for Cassandra and other no-sql workloads

 The Read OPS/sec and Write OPS/sec improvements graphs show how running with PX-Enterprise's three-node replication deliver a significantly better OPS/sec than running with Cassandra's three-node replication.
 This PX-Enterprise performance is also made possible because PX container software stack intelligently leverages NVMe SSDs to deliver high OPS/sec and low latencies.